biojava/biojava.github.io/wiki/AapropsSkype_20110609.md

 XML parsing
 -----------

-`some difficulties: What is the best approach about doing this?`
+some difficulties: What is the best approach about doing this?

-`- first approach was use XMLspy to generate Schema from XML file.`
+- first approach was use XMLspy to generate Schema from XML file.

-`- Peter: better to create the class first and then auto-generate XML from that.`
+- Peter: better to create the class first and then auto-generate XML from that.

-`- Start with a new elements class that captures the elements in the periodic table `
+- Start with a new elements class that captures the elements in the periodic table

-`- Use Jaxb to export to XML`
+- Use Jaxb to export to XML

-`- Create loader  `
+- Create loader

-`- later add a compound class`
+- later add a compound class

-`- make sure to add side-chains to amino acids`
+- make sure to add side-chains to amino acids

+Peter will send out an example of how he thinks this should be done

 Outlook for this week
 ---------------------